richgel999/ufo_data/bin/anon_pdf.md

-**(PUBLIC DOMAIN)** - 26 February 1994 — Jacques Vallee and Robert Emenegger talk about a new rumor that mentions Hynek saw autopsies, they say it is disinformation “managed from Washington.”
+**(PUBLIC DOMAIN)** - 26 February 1994 — Jacques Vallée and Robert Emenegger talk about a new rumor that mentions Hynek saw autopsies, they say it is disinformation “managed from Washington.”
 Emenegger states Col. Phil Corso tried to give him a fake photo of an autopsy.

 *   [https://ufos-scientificresearch.blogspot.com/2019/06/an-alleged-2001-national-institute-for.html](https://ufos-scientificresearch.blogspot.com/2019/06/an-alleged-2001-national-institute-for.html)